Restaurant IT & Security

 Trigger: Identity or endpoint telemetry indicates possible unauthorized use.

-First Response: Contain account scope, revoke risky sessions, and execute incident response communication protocol.
+First response: Contain account scope, revoke risky sessions, and execute incident response communication protocol.

 Stabilization: Complete remediation and hardening actions, then update runbook actions from observed gaps.